 Western’s Political Science faculty are committed to the belief that understanding politics and government is essential to a well-educated person, vital to democratic citizenship, indispensable to effective public service, and critical to the maintenance and ethical progress of a free society.
 The Political Science department specializes in four sub-fields: American Politics and Public Policy, Political Theory, International Relations, and Comparative Politics.
 Faculty have research interests that range from foreign policy and international political systems, to race and public policy elections and representation, environmental politics, and more.

-The Department of Political Science also offers the Political Science/Social Studies major as well as the combined major in Economics and Politics and the combined major in Politics, Philosophy and Economics.
+In addition to the BA in PLSC, the Department of Political Science also offers the Political Science/Social Studies major as well as the combined major in Economics and Politics and the combined major in Politics, Philosophy and Economics.